andrewdavidmackenzie/flow/docs/developing/flowcore.md

 See also: [Code docs](http://andrewdavidmackenzie.github.io/flow/code/doc/flowcore/index.html)

-`flowcore` is a library of core structs and traits related to flow that is shared between multiple flow crates, and separate to avoid a cyclic dependency.
+`flowcore` is a library of core structs and traits related to flow that are shared between multiple crates, and separate to avoid a cyclic dependency.

 # `flow_impl`